MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/create-autopilot-task-sequence.md

 ## Modify the task sequence to account for Sysprep command line configuration

 The Autopilot for existing devices task sequence adds the **Prepare Windows for Capture** task to the task sequence.
 The **Prepare Windows for Capture** task is the task that runs Sysprep.
 Sysprep needs to run so that on the next boot, OOBE runs and processes the Autopilot profile JSON file.
 However, the **Prepare Windows for Capture** task adds the `/Generalize` parameter to the Sysprep command line.
 The `/Generalize` parameter causes Sysprep to delete the Autopilot profile JSON file.
 The `/Generalize` parameter for Sysprep is normal for traditional build and capture task sequences not associated with Autopilot, but it breaks Autopilot deployments since the Autopilot profile JSON file is deleted.
-This will cause Autopilot to never run during Windows Setup and OOBE.
+Deletion of the Autopilot profile JSON file causes Autopilot to never run during Windows Setup and OOBE.

 To resolve the issue, the **Prepare Windows for Capture** task needs to be removed from the task sequence and replaced with a **Run Command Line** task that runs Sysprep without the `/Generalize` parameter.
 This resolution can be accomplished by following these steps: